nathanielwarner/carletonian-wordpress/wp-content/plugins/yop-poll/readme.txt

 12. Poll With Vertical Display Showing Results Before Vote

 == Changelog ==

+= 6.2.6 =
+* fixed error showing up when activating the plugin via wp cli
+* remove scrolling effect when voting
+* added more parameters to [yop_poll_archive]

 = 6.2.5 =
 * fix issue with notification message not being updated on successfull votes